open-source-modelling/insurance_python/black&sholes/README.md

     #       10.0   262.282989
 ```
 ## Risk neutral pricing
 When an ESG simulation output is presented, a standard test is applied to confirm that the scenarios are risk neutral.
 Black Sholes can be one such model.
-This test relies on the fact that in a risk-neutral framework, there is an explicit relationship between the price of an fixed income financial instrument and the expected discounted cash flows.
-Bellow is the martingale test for the hypothetical example from above.
+This test relies on the fact that in a risk-neutral framework, there is an explicit relationship between the price of a fixed income financial instrument and the expected discounted cash flows.

+Below is the Martingale test for the hypothetical example from above.
 To pass the test, the expected discounted cash flows should equal the initial stock price of 100.

 ``` python
 import numpy as np